nhduong29/SutrixMediaTest-JQeryPluginValidator/README.md

-# nhduongValidator
+# nhduongValidator v1.1
 # jQuery Plugin Validator

 nhduongValidator is the jQuery plugin makes simple clientside form validation easy.
-* This makeup work base on Bootsatrap 3
+This makeup work base on Bootsatrap 3
-* Validate by id
+Validate by id

 ## Demo [jQuery Plugin Validator By Duong Nguyen]

+  - Type some Markdown on the left
+  - See HTML in the right
+  - Magic
-## Installation & Usage
+## I.Installation & Usage
 ### Step 1: Link required files

 > First and most important, the jQuery library needs to be included.
 Next, download the package from this site and link the the Javascript file "jquery.nhduongValidator.js".